-HOSPNC-602 Food Handler: Food Safety Certification
+HOSPNC-602 Food Handler: Food Safety Certification 0 Units 3 hours lecture; 3 hours total

 Completion of this course and successfully passing the exam will result in participants receiving the Food Handler's Certificate and Card, recognized by the Napa County Health Department.
 Completion of the course will give you a better understanding of what causes food-borne illnesses and what you can do to help prevent them.
 Food handlers must maintain a valid Food Handler Card for the duration of employment.
 The cards are valid throughout most of the state including Napa Sonoma County.
 Certification is valid for three years from issuance.
 Each food facility must maintain records documenting that each employee possesses a valid California Food Handler Card that can be provided to local enforcement officials upon request.
 Please note that a valid photo ID is needed to take the exam.
-Not transferable